 Save a coordinate system as a projection file

 You can save any coordinate system as a projection file.
 Projection files have a .prj file extension.
-Projection files can be used to define a spatial reference in geoprocessing.
+Projection files can be used to define a coordinate system (also called a spatial reference) in geoprocessing.
 For example, you can enter a path to a .prj file in the Create Feature Dataset tool to define the spatial reference of the dataset.

 - Right-click a coordinate system in the Coordinate Systems Available list.